Ravikant2003/DigiKaksha/README.md

 # DigiKaksha
-To see the working oif the project kindly follow this YoutTube link: https://youtu.be/s1tvwx_CCRs
+To see the working of the project kindly follow this YoutTube link: https://youtu.be/s1tvwx_CCRs

 This is an ML based Smart solution for assisting and managing all the taks in the Educational institutes.
 It has Mainly 3 components: